mongodb/docs-commandline-tools/source/includes/fact-match-dump-restore-versions.rst

 .. note::

-   You can restore the BSON files generated from ``mongodump`` into MongoDB deployments running the same or newer version as the source deployment.
+   You can restore the BSON files generated from ``mongodump`` into MongoDB deployments if the deployments:

+   - run the same or newer version as the source deployment.
+   - have the same feature compatibility version as the source deployment.

    This guarantee does not apply to metadata, archive, or oplog replay files.
 If you try to restore these files using different